gderiyenko/homecontrol/README.md

 To see and customize parts of project's deploy check ./Makefile and ./docker directory.
 After init command running finished, you are welcome to `http://localhost/`.

 You may auth with any preinstalled (by Laravel seed) user with `password` as password.

-To check the database you can use any MySQL-provided Database management system.
+To check the database content you may use any MySQL-provided Database management system.
 Watch `.env` file to input connection settings rightly.